stefan-hesse/test-repository/guide-source/GUIDE_README.md

     avatour-guide-embed-es.html     ← Embedded on avatour.com/user-guide-es via iframe
     avatour-guide-print-es.html     ← PDF-ready — Spanish
   guide-source/
-    Avatour User and Best Practices Guide.md      ← English source — edit this Avatour User and Best Practices Guide - IT.md ← Italian source — edit this Avatour User and Best Practices Guide - ES.md ← Spanish source — edit this GUIDE_README.md                 ← This document
+    Avatour User and Best Practices Guide.md          ← English source — edit this Avatour User and Best Practices Guide - IT.md     ← Italian — auto-generated, do not edit Avatour User and Best Practices Guide - ES.md     ← Spanish — auto-generated, do not edit Avatour User and Best Practices Guide - EN-prev.md ← Auto-generated snapshot for change detection — do not edit GUIDE_README.md                 ← This document
     build.py                        ← Build script — do not edit unless needed .github/